-We are continuously developing new and improving our existing, pressure cycling technology products in sample preparation and we expect to do so in other areas of life sciences depending upon the availability of our resources.
+We are continuously developing new and improving our existing, high-pressure technology products and we expect to do so across many areas of life sciences applications depending upon the availability of our resources.
 Newly introduced products can contain undetected errors or defects.
 In addition, these products may not meet their performance specifications under all conditions or for all applications.
 If, despite internal testing and testing by our collaborators, any of our products contain errors or defects or fail to meet customer specifications, then we may be required to enhance or improve those products or technologies.
 We may not be able to do so on a timely basis, if at all, and may only be able to do so at considerable expense.
 In addition, any significant reliability problems could result in adverse customer reaction, negative publicity or legal claims and could harm our business and prospects.